 What treatments are available?

-There are essentially 3 options for women with a short cervix.
+There are essentially 3 options available.
 The best option will depend on your individual circumstances and should be discussed with a Maternal-Fetal Medicine specialist.
 The options are:

 - Observe closely – even women with a short cervix are most likely to deliver at term